graphcore/examples/applications/tensorflow/cnns/training/README.md

     python3 train.py --config my_config --epochs 50

 We provide reference configurations for the models described below.

+## Selecting checkpoints for validation

+With `validation.py` either a single or all generated checkpoints can be evaluated.
+To evaluate a single checkout specify its name `--restore-path`:

+    python3 validation.py --config my_config --data-dir <path-to-dataset> --restore-path logs/<training-dir>/<ckpt-id>

+To evaluate all generated checkpoints specify the directory that contains them:

+    python3 validation.py --config my_config --data-dir <path-to-dataset> --restore-path logs/<training-dir>

 ## PopDist and PopRun - distributed training on IPU-PODs